LoginRadius/demo/README.md

 ======
 ----------

-Note: This branch is specifically for the Alexa demousing the original V1 release of the Alexa Skills Kit SDK for NodeJS.
+Note: This branch is specifically for the Alexa demo using the original V1 release of the Alexa Skills Kit SDK for NodeJS.

 It is compatible with the LoginRadius API V2.